hackforla/design-systems/.github/ISSUE_TEMPLATE/standard-issue-template.md

 ---
 <!--
-Any text inside <!-- --> will only show up in editing mode.
+Any text inside HTML comment tags will only show up in editing mode.
 -->